Faculty Incentive Grants - MLA Recruitment

+This Faculty Course Modification Incentive Grant (FIG) program is integrally tied to the Maine Learning Assistant program, which is modeled after the very successful Learning Assistant program developed at the University of Colorado.
 The MainePSP pays stipends to students who are hired to work in your classes as MLAs (Maine Learning Assistants).
 This webpage explains what you need to do, and how the MainePSP will assist you, in recruiting, interviewing and hiring MLAs to provide extra instructional support for your FIG course.
 You’ll also find promotional materials that you may use to advertise these positions.

 Help us ensure we conduct a fair MLA selection.
 Do not offer an MLA position to anyone who has not completed an application AND an interview.
 This applies to returning MLAs as well.
 MainePSP strives to ensure that new MLAs are moving through the program each year.
 If you have any questions about re-hiring MLAs, please contact the coordinator at email@example.com.
 Click here for information about the MLA Program.

 MLA Open House — March 20th, 4:30-6pm, Hill Auditorium (165 Barrows Hall)

 MLA Interviews Begin — April 7th